kalaiselvan369/iOS/SwiftCheatsheet.md

 enemy1.move()
 enemy1.attack()
-enemy1.takeDamager() // this func reduce health by 90
+enemy1.takeDamage() // this func reduce health by 90
+// also notice that enemy1 is declared using let keyword and still we were able to mutate

 // do you think enemy2 health would have reduced to 90 print(enemy2.health)

-// YESSS: Because classes operate of object reference
+// YES YES: Because classes operate of object reference

 ```